Frequently Asked Questions (faqs) about Special Ed

 back to top

-I think my child has a learning disability - where can I have this tested?
+I think my child has a problem in school - what should I do first?

-A special education assessment can be provided at no cost to you through your local public school (even if your child does not attend that school).
-In most cases a public school must honor a parent's request for a special education evaluation.
-However, the school may refuse to conduct additional testing if there is already sufficient data available to either identify or rule-out the possibility of special education eligibility.
-A parent also has the right to seek an assessment outside of the school at their own expense.
-The school or State department of special education may be able to direct you to such assessment resources or you can check your local 'Yellow Pages' under 'Educational Consultants and Services'.
-If an assessment is conducted outside of the school, these findings must be considered when determining possible special education eligibility.
-It should be noted, however, that many private agencies that conduct psychological or educational evaluations are not fully aware of State and/or Federal special education criteria.
-So it is quite possible for such an agency to identify some type of psychological or learning disorder (such as ADHD, depression, dyslexia, etc.) even though a child does not meet eligibility for special education services.
+Of course a parent also has the right to seek an evaluation outside of the school at their own expense.
+The school or State department of special education may be able to direct you to various evaluation options or you can check your local 'Yellow Pages' under 'Educational Consultants and Services'.
+If an evaluation is conducted outside of the school, these findings must be considered when determining possible special education eligibility.
+It should be noted, however, that private agencies that conduct psychological or educational evaluations often do not fully understand State and/or Federal special education criteria and rarely can determine eligibility for special education services.
+It is also quite possible for such an agency to identify some type of psychological or learning disorder (such as ADHD, depression, dyslexia, etc.) even when the child does not meet eligibility for special education services (see below).

 back to top